-As we have already discussed, Metasploit has many uses and another one we will discuss here is client side expoits.
-To show the power of how MSF can be used in client side exploitss we will use a story.
+As we have already discussed, Metasploit has many uses and another one we will discuss here is client side exploits.
+To show the power of how MSF can be used in client side exploits we will use a story.

 In the security world, social engineering has become an increasingly used attack vector.
 Even though technologies are changing, one thing that seems to stay the same is the lack of security with people.
 Due to that, social engineering has become a very “hot” topic in the security world today.

 In our first scenario our attacker has been doing a lot of information gathering using tools such as the Metasploit Framework, Maltego and other tools to gather email addresses and information to launch a social engineering client side exploit on the victim.